X16Community/faq/faq.md

 Pricing will likely be $500 for the Gen-1 system.
 You will get a board with 2MB RAM, mouse, keyboard, power supply, and expansion proto board.

+## Where can I get it?

+The Commander X16 will be sold by [Texelec](https://texelec.com/) when the time comes.
+Watch our social media channels on Facebook and Discord for more information.

 ## Why Commodore BASIC?

 This entire computer is meant to be a close relative of the Commodore systems.
 While technically Commodore BASIC is actually Microsoft BASIC, David wants it to be as similar as possible to programming on a VIC-20, C64, or Plus/4.
 It will run BASIC v2 with some additions.
 We have reached agreement with the rights holder to license it for this purpose.